Setting up Vacation

 You can write any type of message you would like.
-If you use the variable "$SUBJECT" in your .vacation.msg file, it will replace the variable with the subject of the sent message.
+If you use the variable "$SUBJECT" in your message, and it will replace this token with the subject of the received message.

-Setting up your .procmailrc is done much like your .forward except that instead of creating a.forward file, you add a recipe to your .procmailrc.
-The advantage is that you can apply your anti-spam and/or refiling rules first and only auto-respond to those messages you wish.
+If you are using Procmail, setting up your .procmailrc must be done by hand, adding a recipe to your ~/.procmailrc.
+The advantage to Procmail is that you can apply your anti-spam and/or refiling rules first and only auto-respond to those messages you wish.
 An example recipe would be: